 Skip to main content

 Pipeline is a legacy pattern for composing middleware, see Middleware for the modern approach.
+It's included to ease the transition from Shelf to Relic.

 Overview

-The Pipeline class is a helper that makes it easy to compose a set of [Middleware] and a [Handler].
+The Pipeline class is a helper that makes it easy to compose a set of Middleware and a Handler.
 It provides a fluent API for building middleware chains that process requests and responses in a specific order.

-final handler = const Pipeline()
+final pipelineHandler = const Pipeline()

 .addMiddleware(logRequests())

-How Pipeline Works
+How Pipeline works

 The Pipeline class uses a recursive composition pattern where each middleware wraps the next one in the chain: